 Yes, you can freeze pot roast.
 Place in a sealable freezer bag or airtight container.
 Then store in the freezer for up to 3 months.
 Thaw in the fridge the night before, and warm up in the oven or even your Instant Pot.

-Can I Use Bone Broth In Replace of Beef Broth in Pot Roast Recipe
+Can I Use Bone Broth Instead of Beef Broth?

 Absolutely!
 If you have beef bone broth feel free to use it in replace of regular beef broth.
 You will gain some added nutrients, which is excellent for your body.